alexander-schranz/franz-xmpp-client/README.md

-# franz-xmpp-client
+# Franz XMPP Client

-XMPP Plugin for meetfranz.com
+This plugin is in development and not working currently.